runceel/ReactiveProperty/docs/docs/features/Commanding.md

 }
 ```

-## Create from IObservable&lt;bool&gt;
+## Create from `IObservable&lt;bool&gt;`

-Change to that the UpdateTimeCommand don't invoke during 5 secs after the command invoked.
+Change so that the `UpdateTimeCommand` doesn't invoke for 5 secs after the command is invoked.

 ```csharp
 public class ViewModel